rajashekar/lc/README.md

 - 🔐 **Secure** - Encrypted configuration sync
 - 💬 **Intuitive** - Simple commands with short aliases

+### Important: Capability Display Policy

+**⚠️ Note**: Starting with recent versions, `lc` uses a stricter policy for displaying model capability icons (🔧 tools, 👁 vision, 🧠 reasoning, etc.).
+Icons are now only shown when capabilities are explicitly provided by the provider's API response.
+Previously, some icons were displayed based on assumptions derived from model names or patterns.

+**Impact**: You may notice that some capability icons you previously saw have disappeared.
+This doesn't mean the models have lost these capabilities - it simply means the provider's API doesn't explicitly advertise them.
+The actual model capabilities remain unchanged.

 ## Documentation

 For comprehensive documentation, visit **[lc.viwq.dev](https://lc.viwq.dev)**